Andr-Zero/PXU/README.md

 - Provide physical designs for input modules.

 ##### FAQ
-- Where can I buy?
-   Not for sale YET.
-Should have a test batch out to testers out in a few weeks.
-Hope Pre-Orders will be soon.
-- Is it Open Source?
-   Eventually...
-Just not currently.

 - Will "******" work as a power source?
     I can't say.
 There's too many to test.
 I've tested my MSI laptop Charger (180w) and an Anker 100W USB-C charger.
 I dont see why anything similar whould not work
 - Can you add "X" feature?